Position: Administrative Secretary

 Wisconsin until our church (Fox

 Valley Christian Fellowship) hired me as the Administrative Secretary.
 Though many people wondered why I would leave teaching for the secretarial world again, I could only answer that it was something I felt God was leading me to do.
-And after serving our church family for almost 14 years now, I am sure it is the perfect place for me.
+And after serving our church family for over 15 years now, I am sure it is the perfect place for me.
 I enjoy the people contact and the opportunity to show my faith in an open and tangible way every day.

 I still enjoy singing and serve on our worship teams and in the choir at church.
 I take advantage of every opportunity to travel, and living out of a suitcase for weeks is just fine with me!
-Though I must admit that there is no finer place than enjoying cozy evenings sharing a TV program with my husband and dog.
+Though I must admit that there is no finer place than enjoying cozy evenings at home sharing a TV program with my husband and dog.
 I have been known to curl up with good books for hours and think nothing of spending the whole day in another time and place.
 And, sad but true, few people have ever mastered the skill of shopping to the degree that I have.
 I can easily spend five to eight hours hunting for the perfect thing if my mood is right, especially if it is for decorating the house.

 I am very involved in Daughters of the American Revolution (DAR) and serve as a State Committee Chairman and Chapter Regent.
 One of my favorite things is spending time with family and friends; it just makes my day!
 And nothing beats laughing until your stomach hurts!